elliesec/Bondage-College/BondageClub/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 #### Cannot enter single-player rooms when restrained

 We know some of our club members enjoy feeling truly helpless, and whilst the club's staff strive to be as helpful as possible, this can sometimes take away from that feeling of helplessness.
 Therefore, selecting this option in your member preferences will bar you from entering most club rooms and getting help from club staff when you're bound.
-Instead, you'll have to rely on other club members by visiting [the chatrooms](#the-chatrooms).
+Instead, you'll have to rely on other club members by visiting [the chatrooms](#the-chatrooms) (the maid rescue service will still be available from the main hall however).

 ### ![Difficulty Preferences Icon](../../../Icons/Difficulty.png) Difficulty Preferences